qrvey/partner-portal/website/versioned_docs/version-5.3/ui-docs/builders/page_actions.md

 Based on the creator's configuration, the filter by action could apply to just the chart where you clicked or the full page filtering others charts on the same page.
 If there is more than one action specified in the chart, a contextual menu will appear when users click on a bar showing all the available page actions.

 #### Go to URL
-The Go-to URL action on a bar chart redirects users to an external page when clicking on a data-point (bar).
+The *Go to URL* action on a bar chart redirects users to an external page when clicking on a data-point (bar).

 ![17_page_actions](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/builders/page_actions/17.png#thumbnail-40)